More information on:

 the wiki on Atmospheric Dispersion Modelling, the e-mail discussion list Atmospheric Dispersion, the Model Documentation System, FAIRMODE, various COST actions, the

 web site Datasets for Atmospheric Modelling, a tool for model intercomparison etc. on a separate page:

-Also note that in a presentation for the 14th Harmonisation conference (October 2011) the chairman of the Harmonisation initiative, Helge Olesen, gave various practical advice on resources, which modellers can benefit from in their daily work.
-These resources include Google Scholar, Wikipedia, the Atmospheric Dispersion Wiki, LinkedIn, YouTube.
-See the paper: Improving modelling culture: Obstacles and opportunities (pdf, 150 kB).
+Also note that in a presentation for the 16th Harmonisation conference (September 2014) the chairman of the Harmonisation initiative, Helge Olesen, gave various practical advice on resources, which modellers can benefit from in their daily work>.
+These resources include Google Scholar, Wikipedia, LinkedIn, YouTube.
+See the paper: Web-based tools for air pollution modellers (pdf, 150 kB;